RenderKit/ospray/README.md

     renderer["spp"] = 16;

-The explore the full set of nodes, simply launch the exampleViewer and traverse through the GUI representation of all scenegraph nodes.
+The explore the full set of nodes, simply launch the Example Viewer and traverse through the GUI representation of all scene graph nodes.

 Traversals
 ----------

-The scenegraph contains a set of builtin traversals as well as modular visitor functors for implementing custom passes over the scenegraph.
+The scene graph contains a set of builtin traversals as well as modular visitor functors for implementing custom passes over the scene graph.
 The required traversals are handled for you by default within the renderFrame function on the renderer.
-For any given node there are two phases to a traversal operation, pre and post traversal of the nodes children. preTraversal initializes node state and objects and sets the current traversal context with appropriate state.
-For instance, sg::Model will create a new OSPModel object, set its value to that object, and set sg::RenderContext.currentOSPModel to its own value.
+For any given node there are two phases to a traversal operation, pre and post traversal of the nodes children. `preTraversal` initializes node state and objects and sets the current traversal context with appropriate state.
+For instance, `sg::Model` will create a new `OSPModel` object, set its value to that object, and set `sg::RenderContext.currentOSPModel` to its own value.
-After preTraversal is finished, the children of sg::Model are processed in a similar fashion and now use the modified context.
-In postTraversal, sg::Model will commit the changes that its children have potentially set and it will pop its modifications from the current context.
-This behavior is replicated for every scenegraph node and enables children to act on parent state without specific implementations from the parent node.
-An example of this are the sg::NodeParam nodes which are containers for values to be set on OSPObjects, such as a float value.
-This is put on the scenegraph with a call to:
+After `preTraversal` is finished, the children of `sg::Model` are processed in a similar fashion and now use the modified context.
+In `postTraversal`, `sg::Model` will commit the changes that its children have potentially set and it will pop its modifications from the current context.
+This behavior is replicated for every scene graph node and enables children to act on parent state without specific implementations from the parent node.
+An example of this are the `sg::NodeParam` nodes which are containers for values to be set on `OSPObject`s, such as a float value.
+This is put on the scene graph with a call to:

     renderer["lights"]["sun"].createChild("intensity", "float", 0.3f);

-This call accesses the child named “lights” on the renderer, and in turn the child named “sun”.
-This child then gets its own child of a newly created node with the name “intensity” of type “float” with a value of 0.3f.
-When committed, this node will call ospSet1f with the node value on the current OSPObject on the context which is set by the parent.
-If you were to create a custom light called “MyLight” and had a float parameter called “flickerFreq”, a similar line would be used without requiring any additional changes in the scenegraph internals beyond registering the new light class.
-Known parameters such as floats will also show up in the exampleViewerGUI without requiring any additional code beyond adding them to the scenegraph and the internal implementation in OSPRay.
+This call accesses the child named “`lights`” on the renderer, and in turn the child named “`sun`”.
+This child then gets its own child of a newly created node with the name “`intensity"` of type `float` with a value of `0.3f`.
+When committed, this node will call `ospSet1f`with the node value on the current `OSPObject` on the context which is set by the parent.
+If you were to create a custom light called”`MyLight`" and had a float parameter called “`flickerFreq`”, a similar line would be used without requiring any additional changes in the scene graph internals beyond registering the new light class.
+Known parameters such as floats will also show up in the Example Viewer GUI without requiring any additional code beyond adding them to the scene graph and the internal implementation in OSPRay.

-The base passes required to utilize the scenegraph include verification, commit, and render traversals.
-Every node in the scenegraph has a valid state which needs to be set before operating on the node.
-Nodes may have custom qualifications for validity, but by default they are set through valid\_ flags on the scenegraph Node for things like whitelists and range checks.
-Once verified, Commit traverses the scenegraph and commits scenegraph state to OSPRay.
+The base passes required to use the scene graph include `verification`, `commit`, and `render` traversals.
+Every node in the scene graph has a valid state which needs to be set before operating on the node.
+Nodes may have custom qualifications for validity, but by default they are set through `valid_` flags on the scene graph `Node` for things like whitelists and range checks.
+Once verified, `commit` traverses the scene graph and commits scene graph state to OSPRay.
 Commits are timestamped, so re-committing will only have any affect if a dependent child has been modified requiring a new commit.
 Because of this, each node does not have to track if it is valid or if anything in the scene has been modified, as commit will only be called on that node if those are already true.
 By default invalid nodes with throw exceptions, however this can be turned off which enables the program to keep running.
-In the exampleViewer GUI, invalid nodes will be marked in red but the previously committed state will keep rendering until the invalid state is corrected.
+In the Example Viewer GUI, invalid nodes will be marked in red but the previously committed state will keep rendering until the invalid state is corrected.

-For examples of implementing custom traversals, see the sg/visitors folder.
+For examples of implementing custom traversals, see the `sg/visitors` folder.
 Here is an example of a visitor that collects all nodes with a given name: